 Constipation is one of the worst feelings.
 Whether your experience means you can't poop at all or you're having incomplete poops, Elizabeth So, DACM, LAc, an acupuncturist and herbalist in New York City, says you can use pressure points for constipation to get things moving again.

-"Acupressure can help with constipation by promoting movement in the bowel system to encourage elimination,” says Dr. So.
-“Sometimes our bodies simply need a bit of a push to get things moving.
+"Acupressure can help with constipation by promoting movement in the bowel system to encourage elimination," Dr. So says.
+"Sometimes our bodies simply need a bit of a push to get things moving.
 From a biomedical point of view, our intestines contract involuntarily to move food and waste through our digestive tract.
 If there is some element of blockage, the movement can slow or even come to a halt.
 Acupressure can provide manual stimulation locally as well as distal channel balancing to reinstitute proper flow."

-“While it’s true that your acupuncturist will know more techniques and channel theory, there are many profoundly simple and effective ways in which anyone, trained or untrained, can use acupressure to relieve a variety of symptoms," Dr. So says.
+One of the biggest misconceptions about acupressure is that you have to be a trained acupuncturist to do it.
+"While it’s true that your acupuncturist will know more techniques and channel theory, there are many profoundly simple and effective ways in which anyone, trained or untrained, can use acupressure to relieve a variety of symptoms," Dr. So says.

-The best acupressure points for constipation
+The best pressure points for constipation

 1. Large Intestine 4